Philip Boroughs: President of the College of the Holy Cross

 In February 2011, College of the Holy Cross President Rev. Michael C. McFarland, S.J., announced his intention to step down as president after more than eleven years as the head of the college.
 Holy Cross' thirty-five member board of trustees launched a nationwide search for a new president.
 Boroughs, who had previously served on Holy Cross' board for three years, applied for the position.
 According to a spokesperson for Holy Cross, Boroughs was the only candidate to visit the school's campus during the selection process.

 Boroughs was unanimously elected as Holy Cross' incoming 32nd president by the board on May 6, 2011.
-He became President on January 9, 2012, upon McFarland's departure.
+He became president on January 9, 2012, upon McFarland's departure.

 In September 2020, Boroughs announced his planned resignation effective June 30, 2021.
-On February 10, 2021, Holy Cross announced that it has selected Vincent D. Rougeau, Dean of the Boston College Law School, as its 33rd president.
-Rougeau will be the first lay and first Black president in the history of the College.
+On February 10, 2021, Holy Cross announced that it had selected Vincent D. Rougeau, Dean of the Boston College Law School, as its 33rd president.
+Rougeau is the first lay and first Black president in the history of the college.